dramdass/agentfleet/README.md

 Worktrees persist after the tournament so you can diff, test, and merge whenever you're ready.
 Delete them with `git worktree remove <path>` once you're done.

+## Automatic Pull Requests

+By default AgentFleet will push the winning branch to `origin` and run `gh pr create --base <base-branch> --head agent/<approach>` with a rich summary (task, metrics, decision trail, and alternate approaches).
+We store the generated PR body under `--work-dir/agentfleet_pr/agent-<approach>.md` so you can edit or reuse it.

+- Set `--base-branch my-default` to target something other than `main`.
+- Pass `--skip-pr` to opt out (you can still create a PR manually with the generated body file).
+- If the GitHub CLI is missing or fails, we fall back to printing the exact commands you can run yourself.

 ## Architecture

 - **planner.py**: Supervisor agent generates evaluation criteria